 Cannabidiol, or CBD, is often used to promote overall well-being for cats, providing extra comfort if they’re experiencing joint discomfort.
 CBD may also calm cats that are feeling anxious, tense, or nervous.
 That’s because CBD is a nonpsychotic cannabinoid that interacts with the receptors in your cat’s endocannabinoid system (ECS).
 The ECS aims to keep you at a healthy balance of internal conditions despite outside factors.

-Apply a few drops of Holistapet’s full-spectrum CBD oil right onto your cat’s food for quick absorption and fast results.
+Apply a few drops of Holistapet’s full-spectrum CBD oil for cat right onto your cat’s food for quick absorption and fast results.
 If you’re unsure how much CBD you should give your cat or how often, check out our CBD dosing chart.

 Seeing all the cat foods in the pet store can be overwhelming.
 What should you be looking for?
 What makes one cat food better than the other?
 Should you try canned food instead?
 While it can be a lot to take in at first, you’ll start to realize that the best food choices for your cat all have similar ingredients on their label.
 And, they’re all avoiding the same ingredients.